yannickhofmann/ofxLlamaCpp/README.md

 # ofxLlama

-A lightweight OpenFrameworks addon for running LLM inference directly in C++ using [llama.cpp](https://github.com/ggerganov/llama.cpp).
+A lightweight openFrameworks addon for running LLM inference directly in C++ using [llama.cpp](https://github.com/ggerganov/llama.cpp).

 ## What is ofxLlama?

-ofxLlama brings efficient large-language-model inference into the OpenFrameworks ecosystem.
+ofxLlama brings efficient large-language-model inference into the openFrameworks ecosystem.
 It acts as a simple bridge between:

-*   **OpenFrameworks (oF)**
+*   **openFrameworks (oF)**
 *   **llama.cpp** (C/C++ inference engine)
 *   **minja.hpp** (LLM chat-template rendering)